 Cloud Storage Apps

-Choosing the best cloud storage service for you doesn’t just help you save on external storage, which is way more expensive, but it also provides accessibility and scalability.
+Choosing the best cloud storage service for you doesn’t just help you save on external storage, which is way more expensive, but it also provides accessibility and scalability (see our cloud storage pricing comparison).

 Marketed mainly as a secure alternative to Dropbox, Sync.com provides both file storage and backup functionality, embeds well with Windows and provides 5GB of free storage for all users.